VRR-Production/TidyTrainers/Engine Comparison.md

 ## Editor & Tools
 > Unity
 * Unreal is fairly easy to pick up given a background in 3D sculpting software.
 * Unity's modular system allows for quicker prototyping.
-It also allows for greater ease-of-access for control over custom forms, editor interfaces, and tools.
+* Unity also allows for greater ease-of-access for control over custom forms, editor interfaces, and tools.
+Custom inspector controls can be especially useful in team development when we only want specific variables to be manipulated or displayed in more visually intuitive ways.
 * Unreal's editor is considered slow in comparison to other engines (opening projects, rebuilding shaders, updating references, calculating lightmaps, etc.)

 ## Familiarity